Church End, Finchley: Long Lane

 Another road running from Church End to East Finchley is Long Lane (known as such by 1719) which may have been known in medieval times as Ferrours Lane.
 Roughly halfway along its route at a crossroads is Squires Lane which runs from the manor house to the High Road, the traditional division between East Finchley and Church End.
-Behind the large houses which fronted the west side of Ballards Lane, Squires Lane and Long Lane, was Claigmar Vineyards, started in 1874 by Peter Edmund Kay.
-By the 1890s the vinery’s 161 greenhouses were producing “100 tons each of grapes and tomatoes and 240,000 cucumbers a year”.
+Behind the large houses which fronted the west side of Ballards Lane, Squires Lane and Long Lane, was Claigmar Vineyard, started in 1872 by Peter Kay's son, Peter Edmund Kay.
+By the early 1900s Kay was producing 100 tons each of grapes and tomatoes and 20,000 dozens of cucumbers a year in greenhouses with a total length of five and a quarter miles.

 In 1903 Finchley Electric Light Company opened a generating station on the vineyard site which was purchased by the Finchley Council two years later and later still, in 1955, by the Eastern Electricity Board.
 Sir Charles Redvers Westlake, who was engineer at the works between 1935 and 1948, was later responsible for the building of the Owen Falls dam, Uganda.
 The site is now the headquarters of the Pentland Group of companies.

 Also on Squires Lane, Finchley Urban District Council opened its first swimming pool in 1915, which was closed in the 1990s.
 The swimming baths were demolished and replaced by terraced housing.
 Further along the road Squires Lane School was built in 1906; this became Manor School in 1932 and Manorside School in 1936.